Show All Answers

 Telephone Number for reporting instructions 309-366-1247

-Parking is available at the Commerce Bank parking deck located at 116 NE Madison Ave., the Hamilton Square (Peoria County) parking deck located at 314 Hamilton Blvd. or the Niagara parking deck located at 111 SW Adams St.
+Parking is available at the Chase Bank/Riverview Plaza parking deck located at 118 NE Madison Ave. or the Hamilton Square (Peoria County) parking deck located at 314 Hamilton Blvd.

 You will receive a parking ticket upon entering the decks and you must bring the parking ticket with you for validation.

 Off street parking could result in your vehicle being ticketed.
 Parking violations issued to jurors during jury service are the responsibility of the juror.

 Click here for directions to the parking decks.